rightjs/rightjs-docs/docs/en/docs/fx/fx.md

     start() -> Fx self

-Starts the effect processing
+Starts the effect.

-__NOTE__: _DO NOT_ overload this method, if you need to make some preparations in your effect use the {#prepare} method.
+__NOTE__: _DO NOT_ overload this method!
+If you need to make some preparations in your effect, use the {#prepare} method.
 This method just receives your attributes and holds them inside the visual effects queue.